Make The

 Philadelphia Autism Project Seed Award

-The Verge of Independence Project will use the funding to create virtual and in-person workshops on various topics for young adults on the spectrum.
+The Verge of Independence Project has used the funding to create virtual and in-person workshops on various topics for young adults on the spectrum.
 Some topics include social integration, public speaking/advocacy, financial literacy, and civic engagement.

 To learn more about the seed awards, please visit www.phillyautismproject.org